About Our Practice

 This study will enroll patients who have been implanted or will be implanted with a WATCHMAN FLX™ Pro Device.
 The WATCHMAN FLX™ Pro device is approved for commercial use in the United States and is a newly FDA approved version of the previous device called WATCHMAN FLX™ Device.

-This study is observational and will collect and analyze clinical information on patients who receive the WATCHMAN FLX™ Pro device.
+This study is observational and will collect and analyze clinical information on patients who receive the WATCHMAN FLX™ Pro device

 Impulse Dynamics INTEGRA-D - Assessment of the Safety and Efficacy of a Combined Cardiac Contractility Modulation and Implantable Cardioverter Defibrillator Device for Subjects with Heart Failure and Reduced Ejection Fraction